-Scope of this ISQM
+Scope of this Auditing Standard

-- This International Standard on Quality Management (ISQM) deals with a firm's responsibilities to design, implement and operate a system of quality management for audits or reviews of financial statements, or other assurance or related services engagements.
-ISQM 219 deals with the responsibility of the firm and engagement quality reviewers relating to engagement quality reviews.
-This ISQM is to be read in conjunction with relevant ethical requirements. - 2.
-Other pronouncements of the International Auditing and Assurance Standards Board (IAASB) include requirements for engagement partners and other personnel regarding quality management at the engagement level.
-ISA 220 (Revised), 20 for example, deals with the specific responsibilities of the auditor regarding quality management at the engagement level for an audit of financial statements and the related responsibilities of the engagement partner.
+- The AUASB will deliberate whether a modification in the extant ASQC 1 made to reflect Aus Australian laws and regulations is still applicable to the below paragraph.
+See Table 1 in the attachment to this exposure draft for more information - 1.
+This Australian Standard on Quality Management (ASQM) deals with a firm's responsibilities to design, implement and operate a system of quality management for audits or reviews of financial reports, and other financial information, other assurance or related services engagements.
+ASQM 2^1 deals with the responsibility of the firm and engagement quality reviewers relating to engagement quality reviews.
+This ASQM is to be read in conjunction with relevant ethical requirements. - 2.
+Other pronouncements of the Australian Auditing and Assurance Standards Board (AUASB) include requirements for engagement partners and other personnel regarding quality management at the engagement level.
+ASA 220,2 for example, deals with the specific responsibilities of the auditor regarding quality management at the engagement level for an audit of a financial report and the related responsibilities of the engagement partner.
 (Ref: Para.
-A1) - 3.
-Law, regulation or relevant ethical requirements may establish responsibilities for the firm's management of quality beyond those described in this ISQM. - 4.
-This ISQM applies to all firms performing audits or reviews of financial statements, or other assurance or related services engagements (i.e., if the firm performs any of these engagements, this ISQM applies).
+A1)